Biblical inerrancy

-Biblical inerrancy is the belief that the Bible, in its original form, is entirely free from error.
+In Christian theology, biblical inerrancy is the belief that the Bible, in its original form, is entirely free from error.

 The belief in biblical inerrancy is of particular significance within parts of evangelicalism, where it is formulated in the Chicago Statement on Biblical Inerrancy.
 In contrast to American evangelicalism, it has minimal influence on contemporary British evangelicalism.
 Some groups equate inerrancy with biblical infallibility or with the necessary clarity of scripture; others do not.

 The Catholic Church also holds a limited belief in biblical inerrancy, affirming that the original writings in the original language, including the Deuterocanonical books, are free from error insofar as they convey the truth God intended for the sake of human salvation.
 However, descriptions of natural phenomena are not to be taken as inspired and inerrant scientific assertions, but reflect the language and contemporary understanding of the writers.

 Critics argue that total biblical inerrancy conflicts with empirical science by treating ancient texts as authoritative on natural phenomena, despite contradictions with observable evidence, such as the age of the Earth or the historicity of Noah’s Ark.
 In contrast, many Christian scholars and the Catholic Church emphasize interpretive flexibility, viewing certain biblical accounts as allegorical or contextually framed, allowing for revision and alignment with modern knowledge while maintaining the spiritual authority of scripture.